 Sissons, Neal each score twice as Predators sink Sharks 7-2

-Colton Sissons and James Neal both scored twice to lead the Nashville Predators over the staggering San Jose Sharks 7-2 on Saturday night.
+Colton Sissons and James Neal both scored twice to lead the Predators over the staggering Sharks 7-2 on Saturday night.
 Cody McLeod, P.K.
 Subban and Viktor Arvidsson also scored for Nashville, which has won three straight and six of seven.

 Add your comments below